-240.10 Supplementary Overcurrent Protection.
-Where supplementary overcurrent protection is used for luminaires, appliances, and other equipment...it shall not be used as a substitute for required branch-circuit overcurrent devices or in place of the required branch-circuit protection.
+Supplementary overcurrent protection shall not be used as a substitute for branch circuit overcurrent devices or in place of branch circuit protective devices specified in this section.

 BAF fast-acting 13/32" x 1-1/2"

 Fast-acting, supplemental fuse.
 Green color code (250 Vac max) (see data sheet no. 2011).